 Sometimes, a nipple shield can offer relief while you and your baby get accustomed to breastfeeding.

 Room temperature coconut oil, a natural oil with antibacterial properties, can be chilled and used to soothe your pain.
 It’ll turn to liquid quick so a little goes a long way.

 *The following products are ointments and creams, that other moms found useful for healing their nipples.
-The reviews can help with your purchasing decision.
+Check out the reviews and consult with a lactation consultant to assist with your purchasing decision.

 Lansinoh Lanolin Ointment